YuEnoch/ProteaseProfiling/README.md

 The complete high-throughput sequencing reads of cleaved/release phage DNA from Nextseq2000 were uploaded onto SRA (Accession ID: PRJNA1141700).
 Filtered and unfiltered counts tables of cleaved peptides were uploaded onto GEO.

-Other data files uploaded to GEO:
+Other data files uploaded to GitHub:
 * Peptides determined to be significantly cleaved (unaligned and aligned)
 * Positional weight matrices of each condition (unaligned and aligned)
 * Synthetically aligned peptides